Spectral Capacity Functional and the Binary-Polyhedral Maximality Conjecture

 Interpretation

-Relation to the Cosmochrony program
+Relation to the Cosmochrony programme

 References